 5 Ways to Calm Your Nerves Before a Big Presentation

-Nothing is more horrible than fighting the jitters against something you’ve worked hard on.
-Additionally, there’s no shame in acknowledging the fact that you do get the jitters.
+Nothing is more discouraging than tensed-up nerves and fighting the jitters of presenting something you’ve worked hard on.
+But, there’s no shame in acknowledging that you do get the jitters sometimes before a big presentation.

-This is why we’re here to help you with some practical tips you can apply so that your big presentation won’t be missed because of tensed-up nerves:
+Fortunately, there are some practical tips you can use to overcome the jitters before a presentation, so that your big presentation won’t be missed because of tensed-up nerves.

 3. Take Deep Breaths

-That panicked breathing is normal, if you’re anxious.
-It is the body’s reflex.
+That panicked breathing you notice is normal if you are anxious; it is the body’s natural reflex.
 However, it won’t help you speak easily, which is why you should take deep, long breaths instead of giving in to the shortness of breath.
-This will keep your body’s flow of oxygen back to normal and will also lessen your shaking.

 4. Watch What You Eat/Drink Before the Presentation